-Some examples of elastic and inelastic demand.
-(Price elasticity of demand measures the responsiveness of demand to a change in price. see: Price elasticity of demand)
+Price elasticity of demand measures the responsiveness of demand to a change in price.

-We say a good is price inelastic, when an increase in price causes a smaller % fall in demand, e.g. if price of petrol falls 30%, but demand for petrol only increases 10% the PED = – 0.33
+We say a good is price inelastic, when an increase in price causes a smaller % fall in demand, e.g. if price of petrol rises 40%, but demand for petrol only falls 10% the PED = – 0.25

 - Salt.
 If the price of salt increased, demand would largely be unchanged.
 It is only a small % of income and people tend to buy infrequently.
 It is a good with no real substitutes at all.

-- Good produced by a monopoly.
+- A good produced by a monopoly.
 Any good produced by a monopoly is likely to be inelastic demand.
-For example, if Sky increase the cost of premiership pay per view, many football fans will pay the extra price.
+For example, if Sky increases the cost of premiership pay per view, many football fans will pay the extra price.
 Though because it isn’t a necessity, demand may be less inelastic than say petrol.

 - Tap water.
-For householders, tap water is a necessity, with no alternatives.
+For householders, tap water is a necessity with no alternatives.
 If the water company increase the cost of water bills, people would keep buying the service.
 It would have to rise to a very high price before people disconnected their water supply.
-This is why tap water is regulated.
+This is why tap water is regulated by the government.

 - Diamonds.
 Bought very infrequently, diamonds are the ultimate luxury with few exact alternatives.
 You could buy other precious gems, but others may not have the same allure as diamonds.
 A cut in price wouldn’t increase demand very much.

 - Peak rail tickets.
 For commuters who rely on the train to get to work in London, demand will be very inelastic.
 If the price of fares from Surbiton to London increase, demand will only fall by a small amount.
 The alternatives for commuting into London, such as driving are limited.